awsdocs/amazon-s3-userguide/doc_source/creating-buckets-s3.md

 **Note**
 With Amazon S3, you pay only for what you use\.
 For more information about Amazon S3 features and pricing, see [Amazon S3](http://aws.amazon.com/s3)\.
 If you are a new Amazon S3 customer, you can get started with Amazon S3 for free\.
 For more information, see [AWS Free Tier](http://aws.amazon.com/free)\.

 The topics in this section provide an overview of working with buckets in Amazon S3\.
 They include information about naming, creating, accessing, and deleting buckets\.
+For more information about viewing or listing objects in a bucket, see [Organizing, listing, and working with your objects](organizing-objects.md)\.

 **Topics**
 + [Buckets overview](UsingBucket.md)